EndsCreed/Simple-Linux-MC-Start-Script/README.md

 - A Restore Script

 ## Disclaimer
 I am not that experienced with bash/shell.
 I know enough to make it do what I want it to do but that's about it.
-If it breaks or you want to chnage some lines to cut down on the line count or make it more efficient, feel free.
+If it breaks or you want to change some lines to cut down on the line count or make it more efficient, feel free.

 ## Dependencies
 Bash